syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/01.firststeps/docs.en.md

 ## Overview

-This tutorial explains how to launch a single instance with pre-installed OpenStack Client using the Horizon dashboard (GUI).
+This tutorial explains how to launch a single instance with pre-installed OpenStack client using the Horizon dashboard (GUI).
-The kickstart instance contains all necessary tools to get started with the OpenStack Client.
+The kickstart instance contains all necessary tools to get started with the OpenStack client.

 ## Goal

 * Launch a jumphost/kickstart instance via GUI (Horizon)
-* Automated installation of the OpenStack Client in the new instance
+* Automated installation of the OpenStack client in the new instance

 ## Prerequisites